-- If secondary bacterial infection is suspected then diagnostic scrapes are taken and intense topical antibiotic treatment is started. - Full history and screen for underlying conditions systemic immunosuppression is the mainstay of treatment in these cases and the patient is usually managed in conjunction with an immunologist or rheumatologist. - In general, topical steroids are contraindicated as these encourage further comeal melting and potential perforation. - If comeal perforation occurs, emergency surgery involving either a full-thickness or partialthickness (lamellar) comeal transplant is required.
+- If secondary bacterial infection is suspected then diagnostic scrapes are taken and intense topical antibiotic treatment is started. - Full history and screen for underlying conditions systemic immunosuppression is the mainstay of treatment in these cases and the patient is usually managed in conjunction with an immunologist or rheumatologist. - In general, topical steroids are contraindicated as these encourage further corneal melting and potential perforation. - If corneal perforation occurs, emergency surgery involving either a full-thickness or partial-thickness (lamellar) corneal transplant is required.